silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 By default the general search field uses the name "q".
 If you already use that field name or search query in your [SearchContext](/developer_guides/search/searchcontext), you can change this to whatever name you prefer either globally or per class:

-[hint]
+> [!TIP]
-If you set `general_search_field_name` to any empty string, general search will be disabled entirely.
+> If you set `general_search_field_name` to any empty string, general search will be disabled entirely.
 Instead, the first field in your searchable fields configuration will be used.
-[/hint]

 ##### Globally change the general search field name via YAML config {#general-field-name-yaml}